Top Lab Management Tips

 The world of research is fascinating, and those who are drawn to it tend to be highly invested in their jobs.
-However, if you work in a research lab, it can be difficult to focus on tasks at hand if you’re constantly being distracted by other management requirements.
+However, if you work in a research lab, it can be difficult to focus on tasks at hand if you’re constantly being distracted by other Lab Management Tips requirements.
 Managing a lab takes a lot of time.
 Often, leaders find themselves occupied with ordering, helping a troubled graduate student, attending committee meetings, anything but actual research.

 Start With a Plan